JayCan815/jared-blog/README.md

 ## About This Project

-This is a another 'steps' project, which involves me creating a blog using Laravel.
-Even though this is an area that I am not experienced in, let the learning begin.
+This is a another 'steps' project, which involves me creating a craigs list esque copy using Laravel.
+The main goal of this project is to learn Laravel as well as get a strong understanding of PHP, both of which I had very little exposure of during my academic and personal projects.

 I would like to thank Traversy Media, found on Youtube, providing styling templates.